zeldigas/text2confl/docs/reference/page-attributes.md

 Document title (name) can be defined in the following ways (from top priority to bottom):

 1. `title` attribute
-2. first level heading at the top of document.
-If it is used, heading will be removed from resulting document to avoid duplication (if not done by underlying format automatically)
+2. first-level heading at the top of document.
+If it is used, heading will be removed from resulting document to avoid duplication (unless the underlying format handles this automatically)
 3. name of file

 ### Example 1 - title will be taken from *yaml front matter*